 Pumice is a soil additive that helps with drainage and plant hydration by absorbing and releasing water over time.
 It is also good for growth of mycorrhizae, which aid in nutrient absorption of plant roots.

 Perlite is a soil additive that is very lightweight and helps with soil drainage and aeration, commonly found in many soil premixes.

 Vermiculite is a long lasting soil additive that helps soil release nutrients, maintains moisture, and aids in drainage.
 This has higher water retention qualities than that of perlite so keep that in mind when mixing your soil.

-Expanded clay pebbles, sometimes called false bottoms/hydro-balls/hydraton, are recommended for the bottom layer of bioactive substrates.
-They provide an area for excess water to drain away from your substrate to prevent drowning your soil.
+Expanded clay pebbles, sometimes called false bottoms/hydro-balls/hydration, are recommended for the bottom layer of bioactive substrates.
+They provide an area for excess water to drain away from your substrate to prevent drowning your Chameleon Cage Plants.
 May also be used on the bottom of pots and planters.
 Wash before use.

 Fertilizers, or plant food, will become more essential as your soil ages and loses nutrients.
 Balanced NPK (nitrogen, phosphorus, potassium) values are recommended.
 Dilute to half strength to avoid over-fertilizing, which could “burn” your plants.

 Worm castings work as a soil amendment and fertilizer.
 It contains beneficial bacteria and provides nutrients for your plants.
 It also suppresses harmful pathogens and aids in aeration.
 Though not a complete fertilizer, this will provide an all natural boost to your soils microbes.